 Themes in Aubade

 The clearest theme at work in ‘Aubade’ is death/mortality.
 Throughout this poem, Larkin’s speaker focuses on the inevitability of death and what exactly it is that he fears about it.
 Unlike some, he says, he is not worried about leaving things undone.
 The regrets that he might have in the future don’t bother him.
-What he thinks about most is the blackness that’s going to greet him on the other side of death.
-It’ll be like anesthesia from which he’ll never wake up.
-There will be no smells, no thoughts, nor anything to think or smell with.
+What he thinks about most is the blackness that will greet him on the other side of death.
+It’ll be like anaesthesia from which he’ll never wake up.
+There will be no smells, thoughts, or anything to think or smell with.
 He’ll be entirely lost.
 That state of being is incredibly intimidating.

 It is important to note all universal Larkin makes the theme of death in ‘Aubade’.
-Clearly, all human beings and all other living things are going to have to face it.
+Clearly, all human beings and all other living things will have to face it.
 But, in this poem, Larkin discusses it so openly and clearly that it is incredibly easy for any reader to relate to his specific sentiments.

-Imagery is one of the most important poetic techniques that Larkin makes use of in ‘Aubade’.
+Imagery is one of the most important poetic techniques that Larkin uses in ‘Aubade’.
 It can be seen throughout the poem as he creates images that require the reader to use various senses to imagine them.
-For example, the eighth line of the fifth stanza which reads “The sky is white as clay, with no sun”.
+For example, the eighth line of the fifth stanza reads, “The sky is white as clay, with no sun”.
 There are also several examples of similes in ‘Aubade’.
 For instance, the last line of the poem: “Postmen like doctors go from house to house”.
 Similes, unlike metaphors, use “like” or “as” to compare one thing to another.

 I work all day, and get half-drunk at night.

 Waking at four to soundless dark, I stare.